samkennerly/ec2box/README.md

 ## basics

+To launch, inspect, and deactivate some test boxes:

 1. Create a new repo [from this template].
 1. Open a [terminal] and `cd` to this [folder].
 1. Ensure Terraform can find AWS credentials.